madannaik/Supervisely/README.md

-### This repo holds the demonstartion of how to use supervisley to implement a Deep learning model with no code!!!(object detection using masked-Rcnn)
+### This repo holds the demonstartion of how to use supervisley to implement a Deep learning model with no code!!!(object detection using mask-Rcnn)
 #### Pre-requisites
 1. An account in supervisley.[click here to sign up](https://app.supervise.ly/signup)
 2. A cloud instance with GPU(CUDA support).[In any cloud platform or your own laptop/PC]